-Forty-Two Years Later, Remembering the Shocking Shooting That Changed TV History
+Forty-Three Years Later, Remembering the Shocking Shooting That Changed TV History

 On March 21, 1980, two shots rang out that left their mark on a generation of viewers.

 Few events shook the television landscape as much in the 1980s as the shooting of J.R.
 Ewing.